Australian Institute of Marine Science (AIMS)

 - apply to be, or currently be enrolled as a full-time candidate unless formal approval has been granted for part-time enrolment

-- have completed the degree used to contribute to the scholarship score and degree entry criteria by 21 January 2018 (grades finalised and completion of all degree requirements confirmed by institution)
+- have completed the degree used to contribute to the scholarship score and degree entry criteria prior to commencing the scholarship.

 - possess at least one of the qualifications specified in Section 3 – Degree and Performance scoring